 If you want your timber to turn silver grey naturally, careful consideration should also be given to the species of timber in use as not all timbers are suitable for this purpose.

 The greying of the timber is caused by a loss of natural colouring, (bleaching from the sun) but it's only the surface that's bleached.
 This bleached surface is dead wood and needs to be removed to reveal the fresh timber underneath, using abrasive paper or a similar product.
 There are arguments that oxalic acid can remove the old grey surface and other products such as wood reviver's, wood bleachers etc. All these products are based on oxalic acid, but it is our opinion that none of these types of product will revive the surface back to its original colour.

 There are now grey/silver coloured wood stains available and give a stunning effect.

-The most common question we are asked today is - can we have oak exterior joinery to be left as natural as possible with no colour change? and the simple answer to that is IT IS NOT POSSIBLE and for the reason already explained above.
+The most common question we are asked today is - can we have oak exterior joinery to be left as natural as possible with no colour change?
+The simple answer to that question is no. It’s not possible and for the reason already explained above.

 Now then this leads us on to the Osmo UV protection oil mentioned earlier.
-Osmo UV protection oil contains special clear ingredients which do not allow UV rays to hit the wood surface with a UV protection factor of 12 effectively, preventing the greying process.
-This is the first clear oil based finish with UV protection for exterior use that works and works well.
-Although a clear oil, applied to oak or any timber it will still change the colour albeit slightly bringing out the colours with-in the oak producing a more pleasing satin/matt effect.
+Osmo UV protection oil contains special clear ingredients which do not allow UV rays to hit the wood surface with a UV protection factor of 12, effectively preventing the greying process.
+This is the first clear oil based finish with UV protection for exterior use that works, and it works well.
+Although a clear oil, applied to oak or any timber it will still change the colour slightly.
+It will bring out the colours within the oak, producing a more pleasing satin/matt effect.
 But it won't leave a natural untouched finish.